OctoPrint/OctoPrint/docs/api/printer.rst

    jog
      Jogs the print head (relatively) by a defined amount in one or more axes.
 Additional parameters are:

      * ``x``: Optional.
-Amount to jog print head on x axis, must be a valid number corresponding to the distance to travel in mm.
+Amount/coordinate to jog print head on x axis, must be a valid number corresponding to the distance to travel in mm.
      * ``y``: Optional.
-Amount to jog print head on y axis, must be a valid number corresponding to the distance to travel in mm.
+Amount/coordinate to jog print head on y axis, must be a valid number corresponding to the distance to travel in mm.
      * ``z``: Optional.
-Amount to jog print head on z axis, must be a valid number corresponding to the distance to travel in mm.
+Amount/coordinate to jog print head on z axis, must be a valid number corresponding to the distance to travel in mm.
+     * ``absolute``: Optional.
+Boolean value specifying whether to move relative to current position (provided axes values are relative amounts) or to absolute position (provided axes values are coordinates)
+     * ``speed``: Optiona.
+Speed at which to move.
+If not provided, minimum speed for all selected axes from printer profile will be used.
+If provided but ``false``, no speed parameter will be appended to the command.
+Otherwise interpreted as an integer signifying the speed in mm/s, to append to the command.

    home
      Homes the print head in all of the given axes.
 Additional parameters are: